 Are there mistakes that MSPs and VARs make?
 How can they avoid them?

 Singh: Sometimes, MSPs and VARs select a backup offering that provides large margins but compromises on quality.
 These solutions aren’t dependable and lead to data loss and lawsuits.
-To avoid this, MSPs and VARs should err on the side of caution and ensure the solution they offer has been thoroughly vetted and is secure.
-Some might also want multiple solutions in their arsenal and use different solutions based on their specific need.
+To avoid this, MSPs and VARs should err on the side of caution and ensure their solution has been thoroughly vetted and is secure.
+Some might also want multiple solutions in their arsenal and use different solutions based on their needs.

 Please add any additional information to help MSPs and VARs grow their BDR business.

-Singh: MSPs and VARs should clearly promote their offerings as they apply to our current world.
-People are on edge these days, and a generic IT sales pitch isn’t helpful or welcome.
+Singh: MSPs and VARs should promote their offerings as they apply to the new era of hybrid work.
+People are on edge, and a generic IT sales pitch isn’t helpful or welcome.
 Offering empathy and clear value is the best thing you can do to grow your business and build relationships that will carry on long into the future.